thomasgstewart/stata/README.md

 # NOT AN INTRODUCTION TO STATA

-There are many, many online resorces which introduce you to STATA.
+There are many, many online resources which introduce you to STATA.
 This is NOT another introduction.
 Rather, the purpose of this presentation is to introduce several existing resources for learning STATA.

 ## TOPICS: